Why Millennials Should Care About HSAs (From A Millennial)

 Simply put, HSAs are tax-advantaged savings accounts you can use to pay for or reimburse yourself for medical expenses.
 The money you put in is tax-deductible or tax-free, your money grows tax-free, and you can withdraw funds tax-free to pay for qualified medical costs.
 And unlike flexible spending accounts (FSAs), HSAs don’t have any use-it-or-lose-it rules; they roll over each year and stay with you if you switch jobs.

-To open an HSA, you must also be covered under a high deductible health plan (HDHP).
-HDHPs tend to have higher deductibles (the amount you’re responsible for paying in full) than traditional plans, but they also typically have lower monthly premiums.
+To open an HSA, you must also be covered under a consumer-driven health plan (CDHP).
+CDHPs tend to have higher deductibles (the amount you’re responsible for paying in full) than traditional plans, but they also typically have lower monthly premiums.

-If you’re generally healthy and don’t go to the doctor often, an HDHP will actually save you money.
-Instead of shelling out on monthly premiums for services you don’t use, HDHPs keep monthly premiums low so you’re rewarded for staying healthy.
+If you’re generally healthy and don’t go to the doctor often, a CDHP will actually save you money.
+Instead of shelling out on monthly premiums for services you don’t use, CDHPs keep monthly premiums low so you’re rewarded for staying healthy.
 If you’re switching from a traditional plan, a great saving strategy is to put the difference between your previous higher premium and your current one into an HSA.
 That way, when you do have to go to the doctor or pick up a prescription, you have tax-free money at your disposal.

 In addition to saving you money on current medical expenses, an HSA can also help you prepare for future healthcare costs.
 If you’re able to pay out-of-pocket for qualified medical expenses, you can invest the money in your HSA just as you would the money in your retirement account.
 Basically, your HSA becomes a medical 401(k) instead of just another savings account, and you don’t have to pay taxes for qualified healthcare costs.